Mantis322/ICP--EncryptedDatabase/README.md

 - **Secure Access**: Only the owner can access and manage their tables.
 - **CRUD Operations**: Supports basic database operations (Create, Read, Update, Delete).

+### 🚀 Coming Soon: Multichain Support

+We're excited to announce that in the near future, EncryptedDatabase will be integrated with Chainfusion, enabling database control across multiple blockchains.
+This expansion will provide even greater flexibility and interoperability for our users, allowing seamless data management across different blockchain networks.

 ## 🚀 Getting Started

 ### What You Need